Skip to content

 Stricter Disclosure Requirements

-• whether the rebates are shared with franchisees or not; and
+• whether the rebates are shared with franchisees.

 It is important to note that the recent Parliamentary Inquiry into Franchising Code recommended the disclosure of additional information, including: